A Reference Document · The Language Firm

 Filing rotation

 The defined period a drift audit covers.
-Audit 001 covered eight weeks (February 16 – April 6, 2026).
-With audit 002, the rotation moved to a four-week monthly cadence (April 7 – May 6, 2026).
+As of audit 002, the rotation is a four-week monthly cadence.

 Decision label